igorkamyshev/withease/apps/website/docs/i18next/index.md

 All you need to do is to create an integration by calling `createI18nextIntegration` with an integration options:

-- `instance` - an instance of i18next or [_Store_](https://effector.dev/docs/api/effector/store) with i18next instance
+- `instance` - an instance of i18next or [_Store_](https://effector.dev/docs/api/effector/store) with i18next instance; it's better to pass a [_Store_](https://effector.dev/docs/api/effector/store) because it will be possible to use isolated i18next instance and [avoid using global state](/magazine/global_variables).
-- `setup` - after this [_Event_](https://effector.dev/docs/api/effector/event) all listeners will be installed, and the integration will be ready to use
+- `setup` - after this [_Event_](https://effector.dev/docs/api/effector/event) all listeners will be installed, and the integration will be ready to use; it's required because it's better to use [explicit initialization _Event_ in the application](/magazine/explicit_start).
-- `teardown?` — after this [_Event_](https://effector.dev/docs/api/effector/event) all listeners will be removed, and the integration will be ready to be destroyed
+- `teardown?` — after this [_Event_](https://effector.dev/docs/api/effector/event) all listeners will be removed, and the integration will be ready to be destroyed.

 ```ts
 import i18next from "i18next";